AdiAnc/React-Mid-Project/README.md

 - When Press on “Add” above the “ToDo” list, the list will be replaced with a place for adding a new Todo.
 A press on “cancel” will bring back the “ToDO”

+**Case 7 : Add new Post**
+- When Press on “Add” above the “Posts” list, the list will be replaced with a place for adding a new Post.
+A press on “cancel” will bring back the “ToDO” list.